CZEMacLeod/C3D.Extensions.Aspire.IISExpress/README.md

 ## Known Issues
 - The `$(SolutionDir)\.vs\$(SolutionName)\config\applicationhost.config` file is not checked in as part of the source so you will probably have to manually select each web application and run it once manually to setup the appropriate information.
 - There is no easy way to automatically start up the IIS Express based website (it might be possible to do via a healthcheck poll or similar but that is out of scope at this time.)
-- It is not 'easy' to attach a debugger to IIS Express - the existing solutions are very basic.